lennessyy/raginggardens/README.md

 ![alt text](https://raw.github.com/petarov/game-off-2012/master/art/logo-clr.png "Raging Gardens")

 HTML5/Javascript web browser game.
-Entry to GitHub [game-off-2012](https://github.com/github/game-off-2012) challenge.
+Entry and an [Honorable Mention](https://github.com/blog/1337-github-game-off-winners) to GitHub [game-off-2012](https://github.com/github/game-off-2012) challenge.

 It's a lovely day at farmers field.
 A great time for a hungry (ninja) rabbit to sneak in and **pull** some carrots to eat.
 Too bad you weren't the only one with that idea.
 A horde of hungry opponents approaches fast!
 Pull as many carrots